Useful Python Libraries#

 calitp-data-analysis#

 calitp-data-analysis is an internal library of utility functions used to access our warehouse data for analysis purposes.
+It lives in data-analyses/calitp-data-analysis/ as a uv workspace member and is installed automatically by uv sync.

 import tbls#